 Cybersecurity Innovation for Cyberinfrastructure

-This funding opportunity supports U.S.-based non-profit organizations and higher education institutions in developing innovative cybersecurity solutions to protect scientific data and infrastructure.
+This funding opportunity supports U.S. higher education institutions and nonprofit organizations in developing innovative cybersecurity solutions to enhance the security and usability of scientific research infrastructure.

 Award Range